Resources for Current Interns (2018 cohort; subject to change for 2019 inters)

 The Writing Workshop combines guided peer review of drafts in progress with presentations about scientific and technical writing and rhetorical strategies that offer a broad context for the summer’s communication activities.

-We meet once a week for two hours on Friday mornings (10:00 a.m.-12:00 p.m.).
-Do join us whenever your schedule permits.
+We meet once a week for two hours on Friday mornings (9:30 a.m.-11:30 p.m., unless otherwise noted).
 I am asking that interns circulate current drafts 24 hours in advance (by noon on Thursday).
 This enables interns to read and comment on others’ work, and to develop skills in collaborative editing.

-Writing mentors can work with interns prior to the submission of each week’s draft to ensure the most productive feedback.
-Writing mentors can also follow up with interns on feedback that comes out of the workshop.
-Writing mentors and their interns should communicate and exchange drafts/comments directly by email or in person.
+Communication mentors can work with interns prior to the submission of each week’s draft to ensure the most productive feedback.
+Communication mentors can also follow up with interns on feedback that comes out of the workshop.
+Communication mentors and their interns should communicate and exchange drafts/comments directly by email or in person.

 Each week we will send mentors an email detailing what we have covered in the workshop, and what specific assignments the interns will be focusing on in the coming week.
 This email will also point mentors to relevant handouts and resources.

 - Associate Director and Senior Instructor, Program for Writing and Rhetoric, University of Colorado at Boulder (Ph.D.
 Stanford University).